KacperMajcherski/exampleAutomation/README.md

-# This is a set of example automated UI test using Java+Selenide framework.
+# This is a very basic set of example automated UI test using Java+Selenide framework to demonstrate my basic knowledge of test automation.
 # Tested website: https://practice.sdetunicorns.com